 'Historical demand for public services is estimated based on activity in economic sectors which involve significant provincial support: health care and social assistance, K-12 and postsecondary education and provincial public administration.
-Sources: Statistics Canada and Ontario Ministry of Finance.

 Population

 Chapter 1: Demographic Trends and Projections described how Ontario's population is expected to continue rising rapidly over the next quarter century.
 Population growth is expected to be driven largely by immigrants and non-permanent residents.
 From 2023 to 2046, population growth in Ontario is projected to average 1.4 per cent annually.